kar1shma/Final-Year-Project/README.md

 # Final-Year-Project
-# LogicBench: A New Logical Reasoning Benchmark for LLMs
+# SynthLogic: A New Synthetic Logical Reasoning Benchmark for LLMs